chanyaz/FizzBuzzGame/README.md

 Touch the appropriate button to indicate whether the next word is a fizz, buzz or fizzbuzz.

-The primary purpose of the game is to showcase the following:
+The primary purpose of the game is to demonstrate the following:

 - MVP pattern in Android
 - Kotlin programming language